shuyanwang/11785HW/HW1/HW1P2/README.md

 When retrieving data, I called the `torch.flatten` function to convert the 2D features (Context * Channels) to a 1D vector for the first layer of the MLP.

-For the submission, I did not balance differences among classes, although I tried to do so in the `count_classes.py` before the cut-off was released.
+For the submitted results, I did not balance differences among classes.
+This is because doing a weighted sampling turns out to be memory-inefficient.